 Generally, it's good practice to use a convention such as first initial/last name, first name/last name, or another convention where it is unlikely two users will have the same username.
-Once a convention is selected, then rename any users that are not in compliance.
+Once a convention is selected, then recreate or rename any users that are not in compliance.

 Considerations when changing a username

 - Application dependencies - if the application installation is dependent on the existing username, involve the software vendor for application specific issues in this scenario